-Robots interact with a variety of sensors, small electronic or electro-mechanical components that enable the robot to interact with its environment.
-Sensor for a robot is a window to the environment.
+Robots interact with a variety of sensors, small electronics, or electro-mechanical components that enable the robot to interact with its environment.
+A sensor for a robot is a window to the environment.
 Why do robots require sensors?
 A robot needs sensing to be an active participant in the environment.
-It is important that a robot has the ability to report or use this information for its own purposes for robot sensory objects around it, the environmental conditions or its relative position.
+It is essential that a robot has the ability to report or use this information for its own purposes for robot sensory objects around it, the environmental conditions, or its relative position.

 Below is a list of 7 common sensors used in robots.